web-platform-tests/wpt/docs/writing-tests/aamtest.md

 The APIs are exposed through a pytest fixture with the name in the table above.
 The pytest fixture returns a wrapped version of the API.
-Requesting this fixture on a platform where it is not supported will result in a `PRECONDITION_FAILED` subtest result.
-It is expected that each test file run on a given platform will have one or more subtests that run to completion, as well as several subtests that result in `PRECONDITION_FAILED`.
+Requesting this fixture on a platform where it is not supported will result in a `MISSING` subtest.
+It is expected that each test file run on a given platform will have one or more subtests that run to completion, as well as several subtests who's results will not be recorded.
 This is because each test file should show how the **same markup** is exposed in each supporting accessibility APIs/platforms.

 ### Package dependencies for Linux API AT-SPI Python Bindings